-A study of the problem or problems using research

-KHP 6630 Programs in Health and Physical Education (3)

-The course is designed for prospective classroom teachers and health and physical educators who assume the responsibility of providing meaningful learning experiences for children in the area of health and physical education.

-KHP 6631 Programs in Health and Physical Education (3)

-The course reviews appropriate curriculum for children of various age levels.
+- 6626 A study of the problem or problems using research - 6627 techniques.
+Selection of problem must be approved by student's adviser, instructor under whom the study is to be made, and the appropriate Director of Graduate Studies.
+The study should contribute to the student's program.
+Preparation of a scholarly paper is required and may involve an oral defense.
+Total credit for any combination of enrollments in these courses may not exceed six semester hours.
+A specialized study may be substituted for a required course only once in a student's program.
+See semester hour limits listed under Course Restrictions in General Regulations section. - KHP 6631 Programs in Health and Physical Education (3) The course reviews appropriate curriculum for children of various age levels.
 Particular attention is devoted to a study of the capacities, attitudes, and needs of pupils as they are related to health and physical education.
-The principles, problems and procedures in the development of a health and physical education curriculum are thoroughly examined.

-KHP 6632 Critical Issues in Sport and Fitness Management and Health and Physical Education (3)

-Recognition, discussion, and systematic analysis of controversial issues and problems encountered in the conduct of professional activities in health and physical education.
+The principles, problems and procedures in the development of a health and physical education curriculum are thoroughly examined. - KHP 6632 Critical Issues in Sport and Fitness Management and Health and Physical Education (3) Recognition, discussion, and systematic analysis of controversial issues and problems encountered in the conduct of professional activities in health and physical education.

-KHP 6640 Sport Marketing: Physical Education, Athletics, Recreation and Intramurals (3)
+KHP 6640 Sport Marketing: Physical Education, Athletics, KHP 6691 Recreation and Intramurals (3)